Skip to content

 • activation (primary motor cortex).

-A combination of these anatomic structures and physiologic functions driving the motor or movement system can be thought of as a Learning Network.4 Multiple non-mutually-exclusive learning networks have been proposed for the distinct types of learning mentioned in the next section.5
+A combination of these anatomic structures and physiologic functions driving the motor or movement system can be thought of as a Learning Network.5

 Motor learning theories attempt to explain processes underlying movement being learnt.